-Andrew is responsible for crafting market-leading, value-based business and operational strategies for Evolent Health’s health system partners.
-In addition to strategy and transformation activities, Andrew serves as the health policy lead for ACA marketplaces and Medicare Advantage.
-Prior to Evolent, Andrew worked for CareFirst Blue Cross Blue Shield in their MBA/MHA graduate development program and Blue Cottage Consulting, an independent healthcare consulting firm specializing in strategy, operations, and facility planning services for hospitals and health systems.
-Andrew holds and MHSA from the University of Michigan and BS from Grand Valley State University.
+Andy is a Director at Evolent Health, where he is responsible for developing long-term value-based care operating partnerships with leading health systems, physician groups, and health plans across the country.
+In addition, Andy is the creator, editor, and head chef, of the digital health-focused blog, Healthcare Pizza.
+Prior to Evolent, Andy worked for CareFirst Blue Cross Blue Shield in their MBA/MHA graduate development program and Blue Cottage Consulting, an independent healthcare consulting firm specializing in strategy, operations, and facility planning services for hospitals and health systems.
+Andy holds and MHSA from the University of Michigan and BS from Grand Valley State University.

 Mason Runge is a recent graduate from The University of Texas, where he studied finance.
 He will begin medical school at The University of Michigan in the fall of 2016, and has interests in health policy, economics, and administration.

 Student, University of Chicago Pritzker School of Medicine